inet-framework/inet/showcases/emulation/basic/doc/index.rst

 realized in the real world using a real ethernet socket of the host computer which is running the simulation.
 This device requires a pair of connected virtual ethernet interface in the host OS.

+Only the receiver host needs to be configured in the ini file, because the sender host is fully real.

-For the sender host is fully real, only the receiver host needs some configurations in the ini file:
+..
+For the sender host is fully real, only the receiver host needs some configurations
+.. in the ini file:

 .. literalinclude:: ../omnetpp.ini
    :language: ini